EzekielGitura/Web-Crawler-/README.md

-# Advanced Web Crawler Documentation
+# Web Crawler Documentation

 ## 🌐 Overview

-The Advanced Web Crawler is a sophisticated, multi-threaded web exploration tool designed for comprehensive and efficient website analysis.
+This Web Crawler is a sophisticated, multi-threaded web exploration tool designed for comprehensive and efficient website analysis.
 It goes beyond basic crawling by providing robust features, error handling, and persistent storage.

 ## 🚀 Key Features